 While panel weights vary from brand to brand, most panels weigh about 40 pounds.

 SunPower panels are the lightest of all major brands*, with some of our panels weighing as little as 33 pounds.
 For comparison, at the top end of the range some conventional panels weigh as much as 50 pounds.

 Summary: How many panels do you need?

 Knowing the answers to the above questions will give you an idea of the ideal number of panels for your electricity generation needs — or at least a realistic range.
 Next, a professional installer needs to assess your roof architecture, angle to the sun and other factors to see if and how you’d be able to physically arrange the right number of panels on your roof to achieve your daily energy production goals.

-You should also consider net metering as you’re considering figuring out your ROI for your solar system.
-Net metering is how your utility company credits you for producing excess solar energy when the sun is shining and then lets you draw from those credits when you’re using conventional power grid at night, if you don’t have a solar battery storage system.
+You should also consider net metering as you’re considering how much money you’ll save and make from your solar system.
+Net metering is how your utility company credits you for producing excess solar energy when the sun is shining and then lets you draw from those credits when you’re using conventional power grid at night, if you don’t store your excess solar energy in a battery storage system.

 To get started, check out our solar calculator, which can help you figure out how much you might save going solar.